hughsk/flat/README.md

 ### prefix

 Use a custom prefix for (un)flattening your objects.
-The `prefix` is added to the start each key name.  `delimiter` defaults to this value if it is defined.
+The `prefix` is added to the start of each key name.  `delimiter` defaults to this value if it is defined.

 ### safe